antonwrisberg/waste-stimuli-evaluation/README.md

 - **[v0.0.1](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.1)**.
 This setup asks participants how often they dispose of items giving them the answer options "once daily", "once weekly", "once monthly", and "once yearly".
 It is not particularly well-desgined as it is not clear whether it asks for sorting actions or the number of items sorted.
 Furthermore, what should you answer, if you dispose of, say, 12 batteries one day a year?
 "Once monthly"?
 "Once yearly"?
 - **[v0.0.2](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.2)**.
 This setup asks participants to fill in the blank in the sentence "In the past week, I have disposed of this item __ times".
 While the format is good in that it offers a simple input and concrete context, it might be too difficult to remember past waste actions.
 - **[v0.0.3](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.3)**.
 Same as v0.0.2 but with updated text based on Elsa's pilot tests.
 In this version, the sentence is "In the past week, I have generated waste like this (ignoring brands) __ times".
-- **[v0.0.4](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.4)**. **Current favourite**.
+- **[v0.0.4](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.4)**.
 Same as v0.0.3 but with updated text based on Emma's pilot tests.
 In this version, the sentence is "In the past week, I have expended this (ignoring brands) __ times".
 - **[v0.0.5](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.5)**.
 Same as v0.0.4 but with updated text based on Elsa and Emma's pilot tests.
 In this version, the sentence is "In the past week, I have expended this (ignoring brands and variants) __ times".
-The bit about variants, might be confusing as it is unclear weather it means that I should not count variants or that I should not categorise variants differently (the latter is the intended meaning). *Has not been tested on participants yet*.
+The bit about variants might be confusing as it is unclear weather it means that I should not count variants or that I should not categorise variants differently (the latter is the intended meaning). *Has not been tested on participants yet*.
+- **[v0.0.6](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.6)**. **Current favourite**.
+This setup asks participants how many days it has been since they last expended some item (ignoring brands and variants).
+The bit about variants might hold the same confusion as above. *Has not been tested on participants yet*.

 ### Prototypicality